gvwilson/fiction/iffy/index.md

 whose tweaked hair sparkled red and purple every time she turned her head.
-A surgical bot that had been converted for tailoring waited patiently, its four skeletal arms at its sides, while a man with a shaven head and an enormous beard struggled out of a salvaged coat that was a size too small for him.
+A surgical bot that had been converted for tailoring waited patiently, its four skeletal arms at its sides, while a man with an enormous beard struggled out of a salvaged coat two sizes too small for him.
 "I'll be fine," Aunt Naggie said.

 Ten minutes later Iffy turned the corner onto Rocking Horse Street